chagaz/practical-microbiomess-2017/README.md

 <details>
 <summary>Click to see answer</summary>
-<details>Answer: The optimal value for alpha is 0.01.
+Answer: The optimal value for alpha is 0.01.
 This is less than the values we tried before.
 With less regularization, the model will be less sparse: more SNPs will be selected.
 Indeed, we now select 32 SNPs.
 (Your answer may be different because of randomness in the cross-validation procedure.)
 </details>

 #### Overfitting